ali-raheem/passphrase/README.md

 ## So should I use this everywhere?

+I can't recommend that you do.

-I personally do but the caveats are that your computer can generate random numbers (same with any password generator), and honestly I don't know how secure clojure shuffle is.
+I personally do but the caveats are that your computer can generate random numbers (same with any password generator).

+The issue is that clojure shuffle uses a Knuth Shuffle, it's very unlikely to have an internal state to properly shuffle 2^18 ! states.
+Good discussion [here](https://blog.dandyer.co.uk/2008/04/10/a-java-programmers-guide-to-random-numbers-part-3-seeding/).

 ## Installation